metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_dns_record_v1alpha1_manifest.md

 Optional:

-- `endpoint` (String) Endpoint is the path to append to the host to reach the expected health check.Must start with '?' or '/', contain only valid URL characters and end with alphanumeric char or '/'.
+- `endpoint` (String) Endpoint is the path to append to the host to reach the expected health check.
+Must start with '?' or '/', contain only valid URL characters and end with alphanumeric char or '/'.
 For example '/' or '/healthz' are common
 - `failure_threshold` (Number) FailureThreshold is a limit of consecutive failures that must occur for a host to be considered unhealthy
 - `port` (Number) Port to connect to the host on.
 Must be either 80, 443 or 1024-49151
 - `protocol` (String) Protocol to use when connecting to the host, valid values are 'HTTP' or 'HTTPS'